This is a sample of the type of content on HRCalifornia, California’s #1 resource on employment law.

 Employer Right to Change Handbook

 California employers have the right to unilaterally change or terminate policies contained in their employee handbooks without having to be concerned about violating an implied contract of employment if they follow certain guidelines.

-Certain policies are mandatory and must be included in your handbook.
+Certain policies are mandatory and must be included in your employee handbook.
 Including these policies clarifies for employees their rights and obligations, and protect you from potential liability.

 Additional Information You Must Provide to Employees